 - No drilling required

-This is a scope mount that is designed to fit the Mosin Nagant M9130, M38, M44 and T53 models.
-It is created to provide strength and rigidity and is made from a solid piece of 6061 Aluminum.
+This is a scope mount designed to fit the Mosin Nagant M9130, M38, M44 and T53 models.
+It provides strength and rigidity and is made from a solid piece of 6061 Aluminum.

-The mount has an extended top rail with extended slots so that it can will enable adjustments to be made for use with long eye relief scopes.
+The mount has an extended top rail with extended slots so that it enables adjustments for use with long eye relief scopes.
 It is relatively easy to install with no drilling or other permanent modifications to the rifle required.

 For more information about this scope mount you can also visit the Deltac website.

-There are many manufacturers who have produced good quality scope mounts that are designed to perform on the Mosin Nagant rifle.
-It is difficult to nominate one that might be considered the best.
-Rather, it is fair to say that each of the mounts that have been examined on this page have qualities that will provide you with a solid performance after many rounds.
+There are many manufacturers who have produced good quality scope mounts for the Mosin Nagant rifle.
+It is difficult to nominate one considered the best.
+Rather, it is fair to say that each of the mounts examined on this page have qualities that will provide you with a solid performance after many rounds.